harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

 1. In Harness, go to **Account Settings**, select **Account Resources**, and then select **Delegates**.

    You can also create delegates at the project scope.
-To do this, go to your Harness CI project, select **Project Setup**, and then select **Delegates**.
+In your Harness project, select **Project Settings**, and then select **Delegates**.

 2. Select **New Delegate** or **Install Delegate**.
 3. Select **Docker**.